juice-shop/pwning-juice-shop/part2/forgotten-content.md

 A sales person as accidentally uploaded a list of (by now outdated) coupon codes to the application.
-Downloading this file will not only solve the _Access a salesman's forgotten backup file_ challenge but might also prove usful in another challenge later on.
+Downloading this file will not only solve the _Access a salesman's forgotten backup file_ challenge but might also prove useful in another challenge later on.

 #### Hints